-Wong Man Chiu, MSc, aged 58, has been the engineering manager of the Group since 1993.
+Wong Man Chiu, MSc, aged 59, has been the engineering manager of the Group since 1993.
 He also holds directorship in two subsidiaries of the Group.
 Mr. Wong is responsible for the management of the Group's repair and maintenance centres.
 He holds a master degree in computer science from the University of Manchester in England and a bachelor of engineering degree in mechanical engineering with vehicle option from the Hatfield Polytechnic in England.
 He also obtained a higher certificate in mechanical engineering from The Hong Kong Polytechnic University.
 Mr. Wong joined the Group in 1993 and is the brother-in-law of Ms. Ng Sui Chun and the uncle of Mr. Wong Ling Sun, Vincent, Ms. Wong Wai Man, Vivian and Ms. Wong Wai Sum, Maya.

-Ms. Wong Ka Yan, HKICPA, LLB, aged 44, is the financial controller and Company Secretary of the Group.
+Ms. Wong Ka Yan, FCPA (HKICPA), FCG, HKFCG, LLB, aged 45, is the financial controller and Company Secretary of the Group.
 She joined the Group in January 2003 and is responsible for the financial control, accounting and company secretarial functions of the Group.
 She graduated from The Chinese University of Hong Kong with a bachelor degree in business administration (major in general finance) and also holds a bachelor degree in laws from the University of London.
-Ms. Wong is a fellow member of the Hong Kong Institute of Certified Public Accountants ("HKICPA").
+Ms. Wong is a fellow member of the Hong Kong Institute of Certified Public Accountants ("HKICPA"), The Chartered Governance Institute and The Hong Kong Chartered Governance Institute (previously named as The Hong Kong Institute of Chartered Secretaries).
 Prior to joining the Group, she had worked in an international accounting firm in auditing.
 She was appointed as Company Secretary on 26 July 2005.

-Mr. Wong Yu Fung, MILT, aged 43, is the operations manager of the Group and responsible for daily route operation management and route restructuring planning etc. He holds a bachelor degree in transport and logistics management from RMIT University and a higher diploma in transport studies from the Hong Kong Institute of Vocational Education.
+Mr. Wong Yu Fung, MILT, aged 44, is the operations manager of the Group and responsible for daily route operation management and route restructuring planning etc. He holds a bachelor degree in transport and logistics management from RMIT University and a higher diploma in transport studies from the Hong Kong Institute of Vocational Education.
 Mr. Wong joined the Group in June 2000.